Cuba Street Tavern

 54 Cuba Street, Te Aro, Wellington

-Inner-city restaurant and bar Highwater Eatery walks the talk on sustainable and ethically sourced food.
 Its excellent menu is built around what’s in season, with most things made from scratch.
-The chefs prepare their own bread rolls, bacon, sausages, and sauces.
+The chefs prepare in-house bacon, pastas, and special sauces.
 They’re also experts when it comes to pickling, smoking, curing and fermenting.
-The crown jewel in the open kitchen, the Pira charcoal oven, was imported from Spain and ensures food is full of rich flavours.
+The crown jewel in the open kitchen, the Pira charcoal oven, is imported from Spain and ensures food is full of rich flavours.

 The menu is constantly changing so it’s hard to make specific recommendations, but you really can’t go wrong.
-If available, the organic crudités with whipped smoked warehou roe and furikake are exceptional.
-Likewise, the snapper crudo and lamb shoulder.
+If available, the dishes with burrata (a special mix of mozzarella and cream) are a must.
+You can also try fresh oysters served three ways, or melt-in-your-mouth slow-cooked spiced lamb.
 Otherwise, trust in the knowledgeable staff and go with the chef’s menu.

 Sustainability is so central to Highwater’s philosophy that even the eatery’s name is a nod to climate change.
 It also references the restaurant’s location on lower Cuba St, where the shoreline used to lie until land reclamation in the late 1800s.